Jashepp/customElements-mixinPropertiesAttributes/README.md

 | `newValue` | The new value. |
 | `oldValue` | The old value. |

+It is recommended to use a `set` descriptor to listen for changes.
+See 'Watching For Changes' below.

 ### Mixin Configuration

 Upon construction, an optional options object can be passed to `super()` to configure this mixin.